presidioforts/scratchfiles/npmcacheDirDoc2.md

-Certainly!
-Here’s a consolidated documentation of both solutions for npm cache management in a Gradle build script, using either the `Exec` task or the Gradle Node plugin.
+Here’s a consolidated End User Developer guide for managing npm cache in Gradle builds, including the note about using `'default'` as a fallback value.

 ---

-## **npm Cache Management in Gradle Build Script**
+## **End User Developer Guide: Managing npm Cache in Gradle Builds**

+### **Overview**

+This guide provides two solutions for managing npm cache in Gradle builds.
+You can choose between using the `Exec` task or the updated Gradle Node plugin.
+Each solution ensures compatibility for both local builds and Jenkins builds.

 ### **Solution 1: Using `Exec` Task**